-The most basic element of an emergency preparedness kit is having a bag with water, food, medical records, and any pet medication ready to go.
-That kit should include about 3-7 days worth of pet food and water in a sealed container.
+The most basic element of an emergency preparedness kit is having a ready-to-go-bag with water, food, medical records, and any pet medication.
+That survival kit should include about 3-7 days worth of pet food and water in a sealed container.

 - 3-7 days worth of sealed pet food and water